Hounsfield scale: Definition

 Thus, a change of one Hounsfield unit (HU) represents a change of 0.1% of the attenuation coefficient of water since the attenuation coefficient of air is nearly zero.

 Calibration tests of HU with reference to water and other materials may be done to ensure standardised response.
 This is particularly important for CT scans used in radiotherapy treatment planning, where HU is converted to electron density.
 Variation in the measured values of reference materials with known composition, and variation between and within slices may be used as part of test procedures.

 Rationale

-The above standards were chosen as they are universally available references and suited to the key application for which computed axial tomography was developed: imaging the internal anatomy of living creatures based on organized water structures and mostly living in air, e.g. humans.